 Ditto Music does have a few more available music stores, including VEVO and some stores that focus on beats and EDM.
 The yearly subscription fee for single artists is also slightly lower than that of TuneCore.
 However, the long-term benefits of TuneCore are undeniable.

 TuneCore users are given access to nearly all of the same music stores as Ditto Music, along with the added benefit of a publishing administration.
-If you were to use Ditto Music, you would run the risk of other music stores making profit off of your music without paying you the full amount that you are owed, which makes TuneCore a much stronger choice.
+If you were to use Ditto Music, you would run the risk of other music avenues making profit off of your music without paying you the full amount that you are owed (Youtube, TV, radio, sync, foreign markets and more) which makes TuneCore a much stronger choice.

 Alongside the benefit of a publishing administration, the other main advantages TuneCore are as follows: